drhelius/MicroHack/walkthrough/challenge-3/solution.md

 You are now in the wizzard to create both a Container App Environment and the Container App itself.
 The Environment is comparable to an App Service and is used as a runtime to manage resources that are shared by multiple apps.
 The Container Apps itself are comparable to a Web App, they host the workloads.

 Give yor container app a name, e.g. *microhack-containerapp* and choose *Container image* as deployment source and make sure that you selected the right resource group.

+Use *Spain Central* as the region, since this is where your Container Registry is located.

 Next, you will configure the environment by clicking *Create new* under the *Container Apps Environment* field:

 ![image](./img/challenge-3-appbasics.jpg)